-Every foreign national that wishes to study in France for more than three months, and fulfills the requirements will be issued a France long-stay study visa, which allows them to stay and study in France, and in many cases to work for a specific amount of hours per week.
+Every foreign national that wishes to study in France for more than three months, and fulfills the requirements will be issued a France Student Visa, which allows them to stay and study in France, and in many cases to work for a specific amount of hours per week.

-In this article we will go through some of the most important things a student wishing to continue his / her studies in France needs to know, as well as who needs this kind of visa, the requirements, what one should do in case of visa denial etc.
+In this article, we will go through some of the most important things a student wishing to continue their studies in France needs to know.

 Foreign nationals who wish to enter France under study purposes with the intention to remain there more than three months, up to a year, are separated under a few categories according to their age and studies.
-On the other hand, those who intend to stay no more than three months should apply for a France short-stay study visa instead.
+On the other hand, those who intend to stay no more than three months should apply for a France Study Schengen visa instead.

 Below find explained every category of applicants that fall under France long-stay study visa, as well as some of their specifics.

-This is a visa for students that wish to enroll at a public or private educational institution in France.
+This is a type of French Student visa is for students that wish to enroll at a public or private educational institution in France.
 Their studies must be related to the Diplomas previously obtained or with the current professional occupation of the applicant.

-In order to be eligible for a long stay visa for study purposes, you must have been accepted by a higher education institution in France.
-If you are just taking entrance exams or going through interviews, then you will have to apply for a short-stay study visa.
+In order to be eligible for this French long stay study visa, you must have been accepted by a higher education institution in France.
+If you are just taking entrance exams or going through interviews, then you will have to apply for a French short-stay study visa.

-This is a visa only for foreign children, whose parents do not reside in France, meaning a child whose at least one of the parents resides in France, is not eligible for this type of visa.
+This is a visa only for foreign children, whose parents do not reside in France.

 Foreigners aged 17-30 who wish to temporarily stay with a family in France in order to be able to study French for more than three months, can obtain a long-stay study visa, which grants them with work protection in France and access to the National Health Insurance.